Institutional Donor(s) Account Manager

 - Academic background in International Development or other relevant field

-- Minimal 5 years of working experience in the area of fundraising (account management and acquisition) and grant management
+- Minimal 3 years of working experience in the area of fundraising (account management and acquisition) and grant management, incl. specific MFA experience (e.g. “Strategic Partnerships”, Dutch Relief Alliance etc.)

 - Minimal 5 years of working experience in the area of international development and/or humanitarian aid

-- Excellent verbal and written communication expression skills in English (proficiency in Dutch required as well for the Account Manager MFA position)
+- Excellent verbal and written communication expression skills in Dutch and English

 - Analytical thinking for translating from strategies and plans to activities